 Stage V and those predisposed to developing bilateral Wilms tumor

-Patients with multicentric tumors, patients with high-risk bilateral tumors, and patients with diffuse hyperplastic nephrogenic rests are treated on the following protocol:
+Patients with multicentric tumors, patients with high-risk bilateral tumors, and patients with diffuse hyperplastic nephrogenic rests are being treated on the following protocol:

 Current Clinical Trials

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage I Wilms tumor, stage II Wilms tumor, stage III Wilms tumor, stage IV Wilms tumor, stage V Wilms tumor and recurrent Wilms tumor and other childhood kidney tumors.
+Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage I Wilms tumor, stage II Wilms tumor, stage III Wilms tumor, stage IV Wilms tumor and stage V Wilms tumor.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 General information about clinical trials is also available from the NCI Web site.